ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 Now that we know the purpose of a controller, let's talk about how we can create a CRD and controller, just like Kubeflow and other frameworks do to extend Kubernetes.

 ## Creating an Operator
-If you're familiar with golang, there are three ways to create an operator: `client-go`, `controller-runtime` and `kubebuilder`.
+If you're familiar with golang, there are three ways to create an operator: [`client-go`](https://github.com/kubernetes/client-go), [`controller-runtime`](https://github.com/kubernetes-sigs/controller-runtime) and [`kubebuilder`](https://book.kubebuilder.io/introduction.html).
 Every one of these libraries/frameworks adds an additional layer of abstraction and relies on the library before.
 With `client-go` you start from scratch, `controller-runtime` will take care of some things for you and `kubebuilder` will automate as much as possible.

-Does this mean that you always go with `kubebuilder`, since it automates so much? o answer this, it is helpful to understand how the development process differs using the three options.
+Does this mean that you always go with `kubebuilder`, since it automates so much?
+To answer this, it is helpful to understand how the development process differs using the three options.

 ## Baseline client-go
 Since both kubebuilder and controller-runtime use client-go under the hood, it makes sense to use development with pure client-go as our baseline.
 The following overview that I provide is by no means comprehensive, but it should give you a pretty concrete idea of the steps needed.
 There are two sources that explain the entire process very well, one being the [sample-controller](https://github.com/kubernetes/sample-controller/blob/master/docs/controller-client-go.md) and the other one being this [code generation walkthrough](https://www.openshift.com/blog/kubernetes-deep-dive-code-generation-customresources).